-Infrastructure Delivery (2010-2014)
+Infrastructure Delivery (2010-20142016)

 - 12 In order to improve the deliverability of the proposals a number of technical assessments have been undertaken.
-These are largely complete or in progress, including: - Design and Flood Risk Study (JBA, 2011) working in partnership with the Environment Agency, this study established the nature of flood risk at the harbour and provided preferred options for mitigation measure and defences with indicative costs.
+These are largely complete or in progress, including: - Shoreham Harbour: Design and Flood Risk Study (JBA, 2011) working in partnership with the Environment Agency, this study established the nature of flood risk at the harbour and provided preferred options for mitigation measure and defences with indicative costs.

-- Flood Risk Management Technical Guide (JBA & BACA Architects, 2014 (in progress) - this guide will set out in detail the vision for a comprehensive flood defence solution at the harbour and provide detailed design parameters that new developments must adhere to.
-It will include detailed costs that will be used for external funding bids. - Adur Local Plan and Shoreham Harbour Transport Study (West Sussex County Council and Parsons Brinckerhoff, 2013 plus Addendum, 2014) this study established the impacts on the local highway network of proposed new development at the harbour in conjunction with other local site allocations.
+- Shoreham Harbour Flood Risk Management Technical Guide Supplementary Planning Document and Technical Annex (Shoreham Harbour Regeneration), JBA & BACA Architects, 2014 (in progress) (2015) - this guide will set sets out in detail the vision for a comprehensive flood defence solution at the harbour and provide provides detailed design parameters that new developments must adhere to.
+It will The accompanying Technical Annex include includes detailed costs that will be used for external funding bids. - Adur Local Plan and Shoreham Harbour Transport Study (West Sussex County Council and Parsons Brinckerhoff, 2013 plus Addendum 2014 and Second Addendum 2016) - this study established the impacts on the local highway network of proposed new development at the harbour in conjunction with other local site allocations.
 It also sets out the types of highway mitigation measures that will be required, which junctions need improving and indicative costs.
 The study has fed into preparation of a Shoreham Harbour Transport Strategy which summarises the package of transport measures that will be required to deliver the harbour plans.